 Sometimes, reaching your goals and making changes stick can be difficult.
 I’ve learned when I incorporate daily affirmations into my daily strategy they can play a big part in my success.
 However, positive affirmations are not a stand-alone solution.
 Saying or thinking positive words only get you so far.

-Consider the person who wants to be more productive with their time and actions.
-That person might use the positive affirmation, “I am a productive person who uses my time wisely.”
+Consider the person who wants to be more productive.
+One of their daily affirmations may be: “I am a productive person who uses my time wisely.”
 Affirmations are not magic words that make things happen.
 While there is power in words, the real power is within you – in your thoughts, words, and your actions.
 It takes all three of these things to reach your realistic goals.

 You know that you can write your positive affirmations down and use them in your self-talk.
 But, let’s face it.
 This can get a little boring after a while and you may find that you aren’t as excited as you once were.
 To help you stay motivated, interested, positive, and on course, here are a few fun and creative ways to slip affirmations into your daily routines to get an extra dose of inspiration, motivation, determination, etc.